 From your project dashboard:

-Choose Quick Add to manually add the names of the files that have been uploaded into Azure into your project.
+Choose Quick Add to manually add the names of the files uploaded into Azure into your project.
 If using Quick Add, define the full path to your files (filename included), for example: Filename.pst or Foldername/filename.pst.

 - Do not include the URL from BitTitan storage.